 Thanks to Bellevue’s diverse population, international cuisine abounds.
 For Taiwanese specialties like soup dumplings, Din Tai Fung (700 Bellevue Way NE, Ste 280) is worth the wait, while the related jian buns from Dough Zone (15920 NE Eighth St, Ste 3) are delectable.
 Inside modern Monsoon (10245 Main St), where Vietnam meets the Pacific Northwest, the Drunken Chicken strikes just the right balance of crunch and flavor.
 For sushi in a fashionable setting, look no further than Flo Japanese Restaurant & Sake Bar (1150 106th Ave NE).
-On the sweet side, the Insane Sundaes from Vivo 53 (504 Bellevue Way NE) are works of art.
-Take plenty of pictures before downing the Candy Esplosione, a sundae topped with a lollipop, M&Ms, rock candy, pretzels, a chocolate peanut butter brownie, and so much more.
-Also on the fun end of the spectrum, Lunchbox Laboratory (989 112th Ave NE, Ste 105) serves up creative cocktails and boozy shakes, like the tasty Cinnamon Toast Crunk (vanilla ice cream and Cinnamon Toast Crunch cereal with a test tube of cinnamon whiskey).
-Slightly more understated, the sea salt caramels with a glass of tawny port is the perfect ending to a meal at Purple Cafe & Wine Bar (430 106th Ave NE).
+On the fun end of the spectrum, Lunchbox Laboratory (989 112th Ave NE, Ste 105) serves up creative cocktails and boozy shakes, like the tasty Cinnamon Toast Crunk (vanilla ice cream and Cinnamon Toast Crunch cereal with a test tube of cinnamon whiskey).

 Whether you just want to do a little window shopping or you have your heart set on something specific, Bellevue has the store for you.
-The Bellevue Collection* (575 Bellevue Square) is an excellent place to start, with about 200 retailers—think everything from Amazon Books and The Container Store to Apple, Microsoft, Anthropologie, and Nordstrom.
+The Bellevue Collection (575 Bellevue Square) is an excellent place to start, with about 200 retailers—think everything from Made in Washington and The Container Store to Apple, Eddie Bauer, Anthropologie, and Nordstrom.
 At The Shops at The Bravern (11111 NE Eighth St), find all the designer labels your closet could crave, including Gucci, Prada, and Jimmy Choo.
 Outside the malls, Main Street (known as Old Bellevue) houses a variety of cute shops.
 Whisk (10385 Main St) carries all the kitchen supplies your chef heart could desire.
-Down the street, Title Nine (10237 Main St) is a friendly place for women to get high-quality activewear, glassybaby (10230 Main St) sells coveted handmade candleholders that are a great Northwest souvenir, and home goods shop Hedge & Vine (10028 Main St) carries an array of eclectic wares.
+Down the street, Title Nine (10217 Main St) is a friendly place for women to get high-quality activewear, glassybaby (10230 Main St) sells coveted handmade candleholders that are a great Northwest souvenir, and home goods shop Hedge & Vine (10028 Main St) carries an array of eclectic wares.

 Book Your Trip